predic8/openapi-rules/README.md

-# openapi-rules
+# OpenAPI Spectral Rules

-Spectral rules to lint OpenAPI descriptions
+Central place for the rules of the rfq-* demo projects